Aydin-ab/ray-aydin/doc/source/train/deprecated-user-guides/fault-tolerance-deprecated-api.rst

     :end-before: __ft_initial_run_end__

 The results and checkpoints of the experiment are saved to the path configured by :class:`~ray.train.RunConfig`.
-If the experiment has been interrupted due to one of the reasons listed above, use this path to resume:
+If the experiment has been interrupted due to one of the reasons listed in the preceding section, use this path to resume:

 .. literalinclude:: ../doc_code/dl_guide.py
     :language: python